pinot-contrib/pinot-docs/configuration-reference/functions/jsonpatharraydefaultempty.md

 ---
-description: This section contains reference documentation for the JSONPATHARRAY function.
+description: This section contains reference documentation for the JSONPATHARRAYDEFAULTEMPTY function.
 ---

-# JSONPATHARRAY
+# JSONPATHARRAYDEFAULTEMPTY

 Extracts an array from <code>jsonField</code> based on <code>'jsonPath'</code>, the result type is inferred based on JSON value.
+Returns empty array for null or parsing error.
 This function can only be used in an [ingestion transformation function](../../developers/advanced/ingestion-level-transformations.md).

 ## Signature

-> JSONPATHARRAY(jsonField, 'jsonPath')
+> JSONPATHARRAYDEFAULTEMPTY(jsonField, 'jsonPath')

 | Arguments  | Description                                                                                                                                                                                                                                   |
 | ---------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |